-Credits: 3 Prerequisites: PETR1131.
 Exclusions: Unavailable to students with credit for PETR446.
 This course requires the student to design, evaluate and present a petroleum project.
 The report will cover technical, operational, scheduling, regulatory and economic issues.
 A written and oral presentation of the study will be conducted.

-PETR3134 Codes and Specifications in the Petroleum Industry

-Credits: 3 Prerequisites: PETR1131.
+PETR3134 Codes and Specifications in the Petroleum Industry Credits: 3 Prerequisites: PETR1131.

 Exclusions: Unavailable to students with credit for PETR447.
 Examination and background information on code jurisdiction and interpretation of standards and specifications relevant to the petroleum industry.
 API, ASME, ANSI and CSA codes are included.

-Exclusions: Unavailable to students with credit for PETR427 or ENVI427.
+PETR3161 Management of Technological Innovation II Cross-listed with ENVI3165 Credits: 3 Exclusions: Unavailable to students with credit for PETR427 or ENVI427.
 This course examines the process whereby a research and development invention is converted into a socially useful and commercially successful new product.
 Small and large companies are studied.
 Petroleum case studies.
 Matched with PETR3131.

-PETR3163 Process Control and Optimization Systems
+PETR3163 Process Control and Optimization Systems Credits: 3 Exclusions: Unavailable to students with credit for PETR436.
 Detailed examination of petroleum production characteristics and fluid properties.
 Study of measurement and interface equipment.
 Detailed simulation experiments with production and equipment variation.

-PETR3164 Distributed Control Systems and Programmable Logic Controllers

-Credits: 3 Prerequisites: PETR3163.
+PETR3164 Distributed Control Systems and Programmable Logic Controllers Credits: 3 Prerequisites: PETR3163.

 Exclusions: Unavailable to students with credit for PETR437.
 Study of measurement, control and electronic interface equipment.
 Criteria for selection and implementation of DCS and PLC equipment.
+PETR4101 Health Safety and Environmental Issues in the Petroleum Industry Credits: 3 Prerequisites: PETR3164 or ENVI3138.